CostaBru/knapsack/README.md

 N ** 4 is 96 059 601 and N ** 3 is 970 299, so the worst-case iteration number does not exceed (N ** 3) for N = 99

-# Polynomial N way partition algorithm using knapsack solver
+# Polynomial N way partition and 3 partition problems algorithms

 Partition is only weakly NP-hard - it is hard only when the numbers are encoded in non-unary system, and have value exponential in n.
 When the values are polynomial in N, Partition can be solved in polynomial time using the pseudopolynomial time number partitioning algorithm.

 We are going to use new knapsack solution to create the polynomial algorithm for all positive numbers.

+Let's consider input numbers as sequence we should divide into N groups.
+Let's call a knapsack solver a grouping operator that returns first group that met sum and group count contrains.
+To solve that problem we need to run that grouping operations N times.
+If we get an empty reminder at the end then the problem is solved.

 The knapsack solver over distinct desc sorted numbers divides the set into N partitions if and only if that N partitions are exist.
 We can consider sums like a hashing.
 Hence each unique number leave a unique trace in the point sums and we know that knapsack search terminates execution once the size of knapsack has reached.
 Then we can backtrace those unique numbers and remove it from the input set and perform knapsack again and again until the set is not empty.
 If it is an empty that means we found the solution.

-We will spread Non distinct numbers into the pseudo descending set.
+For case where duplicates are exist in the input set we will spread non distinct numbers into the pseudo descending set.
 Each duplicate should be in its own desc ordered cluster when we perform knapsack over full collection and take items out.

-Once we can verify that set can be partitioned to any number of sets equal sum in max time of O (C * (N ** 3)) where C in number of sets.
+That is a good heuristics that gives 99% good partitions in tests provided.

+If reminder is not empty then we need to optimize its size to 0.
+At this point we have a quotient and reminder, quotient has M groups, reminder has T numbers.

+Let's call an exisiting group a partion point.
+It contains the number of partition, the set of numbers, and the indexes of quotient item.
+We will define addition operation for the partition point.
+It unions both groups given, preserves quotient indexes and adds group partitions.

+We sorts quotient groups by its length in descending order of N way partition problem case.
+It is more likly that group that have more items combined with reminder can be splited into new groups by knapsack solver.

+So far, we have a collection of partition points and the reminder partition point.
+To optimize reminder we need to union reminder number set with other partition points and theirs sums and call knapsack solver for it.

+We are going to loop over the partition points and increase the limit of same time partition optimization.
+So the limit is going to be an iterator counter M. After all point processed for current M, we check the reminder lenght.
+If the length is decreased we set up new quotient and new reminder for next M loop interation.
+Once all partitons and combinations visited we have an optimal solution.

+We can use the same approach to solve the strict 3 partition problem as well.
+That problem is NP complete in strong sense. https://en.wikipedia.org/wiki/3-partition_problem#cite_note-3.
+We will use knapsack with 2 constrains as a grouping operator.
+The second constrain is group size which is 3.
+We apply two modifications to our algorithm to do not allow fall into local maximum.
+We add shuffling reminder set before union with partition point and shuffling new quotient we got after each optimization iteration.

 # Results validation